omrir7/DSB_Modulation/README.md

 # DSB_Modulation
-This repo containes a single Matlab file which describes and follows a full pass through a DSB modulation channel with uniform distributed Noise
+This repo containes a single Matlab file which describes and follows a full pass through a DSB modulation channel with added uniform distributed Noise vector